alainpin/alainpineda/content/authors/admin/_index.md

 user_groups:
   - "1993"
 ---
 I am a PhD student in Economics at Stanford University and a [Knight-Hennessy Scholar](https://knight-hennessy.stanford.edu/).
-I am interested in studying labor markets in developing countries, with a focus on the dynamics of informal employment.
+I am interested in studying labor markets in developing countries, focusing on the dynamics of informal employment and expanding access to social insurance.

 I am originally from Mexico City and previously worked in the Research Department of Mexico’s central bank (Banxico).
 I received my MA and BA in Economics from Instituto Tecnológico Autónomo de México (ITAM).

-For my undergraduate thesis I studied the determinants of informal job duration in Mexico.
-This work was recipient of the 2017 Citibanamex Economics Award.

-If you're a Mexican Ph.D. student in Econ related programs and want to join our community please fill out [this form](https://t.co/H1bZFbCApw?amp=1).

-If you're a Mexican student thinking of applying to a Ph.D. in Economics you can find resources in [Aplicar desde México](https://aplicardesdemexico.github.io/).
+If you're a Mexican student considering a Ph.D. in Economics you can find resources in [Aplicar desde México](https://aplicardesdemexico.github.io/).